oubiwann/clj-openstack/README.rst

 #############
-clj-rackspace
+clj-openstack
 #############

-*Pure Clojure Bindings for the Rackspace Cloud*
+*Pure Clojure Bindings for the OpenStack Clouds*

 .. contents:: Table of Contents